 We don’t scrimp on quality, and we work with an attention to detail you will appreciate as you open the perfect box of chocolates to inhale the rich perfume of seriously luscious chocolate.
 Maybe, like the poet Matthew Dickman, you’ll be moved to write a poem about us.

-From our 100% ethical** chocolate to our 100% post-consumer recycled paper boxes and packing materials, we are a completely vegan business committed to sustainability without sacrifice.
+From our 100% ethical** chocolate to our 100% post-consumer recycled paper boxes and packing materials, we are a completely vegan, woman-owned and operated business committed to sustainability without sacrifice.

 We package our chocolates in 100% post-consumer recycled paper and packing materials (if you receive junky styrofoam packing materials in your box, it’s because we’re repurposing them from our local health food store, so they don’t have to throw them out).
 We compost all kitchen scraps, use all eco-friendly cleaning products, and generate almost no waste.